imarc/handbook/strategy.markdown

 ## Software, Templates and Services

-iMarc currently uses [OmniGraffle Pro](http://www.omnigroup.com/products/omnigraffle) for site maps and wireframes.
+We currently use [OmniGraffle Pro](http://www.omnigroup.com/products/omnigraffle) for site maps and wireframes.
 OmniGraffle is Mac-only software.
 (At least one Interactive Producer uses Microsoft Visio for Windows; OmniGraffle can import/export those files.)

-iMarc generally uses the [Konigi stencil set](http://konigi.com/tools/omnigraffle-wireframe-stencils) for wireframes.
+We generally use the [Konigi stencil set](http://konigi.com/tools/omnigraffle-wireframe-stencils) for wireframes.
 This provides a remarkably complete set of user interface components for web sites, applications and mobile devices.
 We also have created an "iMarc Objects" stencil with some commonly used elements, including iMarc-branded metadata blocks.

 We usually write reports and specifications in [Word](http://www.microsoft.com/mac/word), but are not married to it.
 We prefer Word's .docx file format for its superior change tracking capabilities.
 (You can download branded templates from [our intranet](http://internal.imarc.net/).)
 We've used [Pages](http://www.apple.com/iwork/pages/) too; the revision tools aren't as robust but it's much better at handling images and styles, and less prone to crashing.